 It’s easy to say, “yeah, well you don’ t really understand my business.”
 They may not know it as well as you do, but what we do know is marketing, That’s what you’re hiring us for.
 We can learn the ins and outs of your operation as we go, just as you can learn the basics of marketing and branding.

 Demand some accountability.
 The last thing you need is someone running around spending all your marketing dollars with no clear direction.

 You need to balance your strategy and tactics and possibly even pull all the pieces together with marketing automation tools.

 Social Media marketing is not a strategy.

 Digital advertising is not a strategy.

 If you don’t know the difference between strategy and tactics, all the more reason to outsource your marketing.

 Don’t expect a specialist in one little marketing niche to understand the entire marketing landscape.
 It may take one person to set the strategy and another group to execute all the tactics.
 After all, there are a lot of them.

-I have a client who has spent 10 years studying marketing, just so he could “talk intelligently” with people like me.
-He has, literally, read hundreds of marketing books, attended conferences, and travelled the country to hear the big-name gurus speak.
-And yet he freely admits he could never do what I do.
+He has read hundreds of marketing books, attended conferences, and traveled the country to hear the big-name gurus speak.
+He’s learned a lot, and yet he freely admits he could never do what I do.
 Because learning it from a book and actually doing the work successfully, over and over again, are two different things entirely.
-But he knows enough to manage the process.
-And he has someone he trusts to help him maximize every marketing opportunity that he actually chooses.

 If you want help navigating it all, call BNBranding.
+541-815-0075.